 As well as being a virtuosic soloist, Jónas is a member of several ensembles.
 The Icelandic accordion trio ítríó has played widely and won several awards, lastly in June 2017 when they received the first prize in the annual chamber music competition of The Royal Danish Academy of Music.
 Furthermore, they were one of eleven ensembles chosen to participate in the most prestigious chamber music competition in Denmark, hosted by the Danish Radio.
 Jónas is also a member of EKKI MINNA Duo, an accordion/cello duo with Andrew Power, which has performed at international contemporary music festivals and received exceptional reviews.
 Finally, Jónas founded and plays in KIMI ensemble, where he performs with Þórgunnur Anna Örnólfsdóttir (voice) and Katerina Anagnostidou (percussion).

-Jónas‘s focus is on furthering the image of the classical accordion as a serious classical instrument and showcasing the multidude of possibilities the instrument possesses today.
-He plans to achieve this by playing recitals and festivals with varied repertoire over a wide range of platforms.
+Jónas‘s focus is on furthering the image of the classical accordion as a serious classical instrument and showcasing the multidude of possibilities the instrument possesses.
+He plans to achieve this by playing recitals and participating in festivals with varied repertoire over a wide range of platforms.
 Furthermore he aims to work closely with composers to expand the accordion literature and allow other artists to gleam the potential of this wonderful instrument.
 Jónas has already premiered pieces by Icelandic composers Finnur Karlsson (For All the Wrong Reasons, Óratoría) and Friðrik Margrétar-Guðmundsson (Fikta), and is performing pieces by renowned Icelandic composers Atli Ingólfsson (Radioflakes) and Þuríður Jóndsóttir (Installation around a heart-A soundscape for accordion and ensemble).
-Jónas is currently working on a CD of Icelandic contemporary music for the classical accordion, with tonmeister Ragnheiður Jónsdóttir, which will include a new concerto written by Finnur Karlsson, to be premiered in the summer of 2020.
+Jónas is currently working on a CD of Icelandic contemporary music for the classical accordion, with tonmeister Ragnheiður Jónsdóttir, which will include Finnur Karlsson’s new concerto, a new solo work from Þuríður Jónsdóttir, and newly discovered works by Þorkell Sigurbjörnsson and Atli Heimir Sveinsson.